alxolr/drunx/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    help       Prints this message or the help of the given subcommand(s) patch      Change the package.json, package-lock.json with the needed patch version release    Hard reset the code from one branch to other report     Displays the git logs between last 2 tags version    Release the specified version in package.json, package-lock.json adds a release commit and an anotated tag
+    git-clean    Remove all branches merged with the local base branch help         Prints this message or the help of the given subcommand(s) patch        Change the package.json, package-lock.json with the needed patch version release      Hard reset the code from one branch to other report       Displays the git logs between last 2 tags version      Release the specified version in package.json, package-lock.json adds a release commit and an anotated tag
 ```